-The Georgia Teens Ride with P.R.I.D.E. program was created by the Georgia Traffic Injury Prevention Institute (GTIPI) in an effort to reduce the high number of crashes, injuries and fatalities involving teen drivers in the state of Georgia.
+The Georgia Teens Ride with P.R.I.D.E.
+(Parents Reducing Injuries and Driver Error) program was created by the Georgia Traffic Injury Prevention Institute (GTIPI) in an effort to reduce the high number of crashes, injuries and fatalities involving teen drivers in the state of Georgia.
 This program addresses driver’s attitude, knowledge and behavior, rather than technical hands-on driver training course.
-It focuses on seat belts, crash dynamics, Georgia’s teen driving laws, parental influence and peer presure.
+It focuses on seat belts, crash dynamics, Georgia’s teen driving laws, parental influence and peer pressure.
 It complements driver’s education and training; thus it is not a replacement for these courses.

 Follow Up and Evaluations